Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-1. Create the seasons table in the Managed Service for YDB database:
+1. Create a table named seasons in the Managed Service for YDB database:

 CREATE TABLE seasons